 The choice of an oxygen delivery system depends on the clinical status of the patient and the needed concentration of inspired oxygen and patient tolerance to the device used.

-Common routes for home oxygen therapy include:
+Typical routes for home oxygen therapy include:

 Patient screening for LTOT requirement

-A pulse oximeter is widely available and can be used for screening patients who might be indicated for LTOT.
-Studies showed that using SpO2 level equal to 92% has 100% sensitivity and specificity of only 69% for identifying patients with a PaO2 less than 7.3 kPa.
+A pulse oximeter is widely available and can be useful for screening patients who might be indicated for LTOT.
+Studies showed that using the SpO2 level equal to 92% has 100% sensitivity and specificity of only 69% for identifying patients with a PaO2 less than 7.3 kPa.
 Stable patients with oxygen saturation (SpO2) equal to 92% at rest should be referred for a blood gas evaluation, and assessment for LTOT need.
 Stable patients with clinical evidence of peripheral edema, hematocrit equal to 55% or pulmonary hypertension with oxygen saturation (SpO2) equal to 94% at rest should be referred for a blood gas evaluation, and assessment for LTOT need.

 Follow-up of LTOT Patients